moorepants/dissertation/_sources/davisbicycle.txt

 rider biomechanical motion, such as leaning, because the interplay of the various control inputs available to the rider are a common research topic with little experimental backing.
-This led to secondary design criteria but as the project progressed and they were never fully implemented, but I'll discuss them for completeness.
+This led to secondary design criteria but as the project progressed they were never fully implemented, but I'll discuss them for completeness.
 They are as follows:

 - Restrict the rider's body motion to a limited set and measure the additional